[CPSC 110 Links]

 2. You must abide by our problem set Policy.
 That is:

-• The Piazza discussion forum is the only approved place to ask questions about problem sets.
+• The Piazza discussion forum is the only place that you are permitted to ask questions about and/or discuss the problem sets.

 Respectful Environment